davkow/on-my-bookshelf/docs/api/quickstart.md

 * **Are new to the service:**<br>
   There are commonly used tools/appplications you may have already have installed, including GitHub, Postman, node.js, json-server, and Homebrew (MacOS only).

-  To confirm if you have everything installed, and for the complete step-by-step instructions for set up (on both MacOs and Micorosoft Windows) see [Prerequisites](../tutorials/prereqs.md).
+  To confirm if you have everything installed, and for the complete step-by-step instructions for set up (on both MacOs and Microsoft Windows) see [Prerequisites](../tutorials/prereqs.md).

 ## Security